How you import from and export to Canada.

 Preferential tariff rates for bilateral trade in goods between the UK and Canada apply as set out in Annex 2A of the agreement.
 However, in some cases, the non-preferential applied rates may in fact be lower because of changes in the UK’s Most Favoured Nation tariff schedule.

-You can use online tools Trade with the UK and Check How to Export Goods to check product-specific and country-specific information on tariffs and regulations that currently apply to UK trade in goods.
+You can use online tools UK Integrated Online Tariff and Check How to Export Goods to check product-specific and country-specific information on tariffs and regulations that currently apply to UK trade in goods.
 These tools are regularly updated to reflect any changes.

 Tariff rate quotas